How to Sew an Apron

 (Source: ©artursfoto1/Depositphotos.com)

 Grandma loved to wear her aprons around the house and out in the garden too.
-It's hard to picture her without her wearing one.
+It's hard to imagine her not wearing one.
 She always kept several hanging in the pantry cleaned and pressed ready for life's little emergencies.

 Young Girl Wearing an ApronA Smaller Apron Always Comes in Handy